StoryHack/ink/README.md

 	Lorem ipsum etc.

 So, title goes on the first line, followed by a pipe and then a comma-separated list of categories.
-After a blank line, the body of the post is normal Markdown, with one exception: to have Ink upload images, use the double parentheses syntax.
+After a blank line, the body of the post is normal Markdown, with one exception: to have Ink upload images, use the double parentheses syntax explained below.
 (You can also use normal HTML/Markdown image tags to reference images elsewhere on the web, of course.)

 Once you've got your post written, type `ink post jabberwocky.text`.